 Avoiding the source of your allergies can go a long way in protecting yourself from allergic reactions and a dry mouth.
 If you are allergic to a particular food, avoid eating it.
 If you are allergic to a specific allergen, try to avoid going outside when its pollen counts are high, and if you do go outside, shower when you come back in.

-It’s not always possible to avoid allergens entirely, especially for those with seasonal allergies, but trying to limit exposure can help to manage your symptoms.
+It’s not always possible to avoid allergens entirely, especially for those with seasonal allergies, but trying to limit exposure can help manage your symptoms.

 How Else Can Allergies Affect Your Mouth?